andrei-golyakov/hipchat-ps/README.md

 #hipchat-ps
-The hipchat-ps module is inspired by HipChat's [hipchat-cli](https://github.com/hipchat/hipchat-cli) but wraps up the functionality to send a HipChat message in an easy to use Windows PowerShell module.
+The hipchat-ps module to send a HipChat room notifications using Windows PowerShell.
+This module is working with HipChat API v2 https://www.hipchat.com/docs/apiv2.

 ## Getting Started
-1. Copy this module to any location found in $env:PSModulePath
+#.
+Copy this module to any location found in $env:PSModulePath
-1. Import the module
+#.
+Import the module

 	C:\PS>Import-Module Publish-HipChatRoomMessage

-1. List available functions
+#.
+List available functions

-		C:\PS>Get-Command -Module Publish-HipChatRoomMessage
+		C:\PS>Get-Command -Module Publish-HipChatRoomNotification

-1. Get help on the module
+#.
+Get help on the module

-		C:\PS>Get-Help Publish-HipChatRoomMessage -examples
+		C:\PS>Get-Help Publish-HipChatRoomNotification -examples

-		C:\PS>Get-Help Publish-HipChatRoomMessage -detailed
+		C:\PS>Get-Help Publish-HipChatRoomNotification -detailed

-1. Execute the module
+#.
+Execute the module

-		C:\PS>Publish-HipChatRoomMessage -apitoken e6b4ed16569cb86d272692171d5 5c8 -roomid 49459 -from "lloyd" -message "Test Message http://www.google.com"
+		C:\PS>Publish-HipChatRoomNotification -authToken "AUTH_TOKEN" -roomIdOrName "ROOM_ID_OR_NAME" -message "<div><a href=""#"">HTML link</a> example.</div>"

 ## Disclaimer
-NO warranty, expressed or written
+NO warranty, expressed or written.